 Coroner's research position

-In Australia (to date) there are domestic violence (DV) death review processes embedded within Coronial jurisdictions and subsequent legislation in Queensland, New South Wales, Victoria and South Australia.
+In Australia (to date) there are domestic violence (DV) death review processes embedded within Coronial jurisdictions and subsequent legislation in Queensland, New South Wales, Victoria, South Australia and the Northern Territory.
 In all jurisdictions, except New South Wales, open Coronial cases involving domestic violence deaths are in scope of the reviews.
 In Western Australia these reviews are conducted through the Office of the Ombudsman.
+Tasmania and the Australian Capital Territory are currently developing strategies to have formal DV death review processes in place.

-In response to election commitments made by the South Australian Government, the Office for Women and the SA Coroner's Court has established a partnership to research and investigate domestic violence related deaths.
+The Office for Women and the SA Coroner's Court has established a partnership to research and investigate domestic-violence-related deaths.
 The position of Senior Research Officer (Domestic Violence) has been in place since January 2011.

 This position is based within the South Australian Coroner's Office and works as part of the Coronial investigation team to: